OValya/Art-quiz/README.md

 # Game Art-quiz

 Welcome to my project!
 This is a Art-quiz web app made in Javascript.
-This easy and funny game allow users to test their knowledge of artists and paintings.
+This easy and funny game allows users to test their knowledge of artists and paintings.
 You are wellcome for contributions and comments!

 # Usage